-.06 If an organization submits a protest/appeal of a proposed adverse determination letter described in section 9.02, EO Determinations will review the protest, and, if it determines that the organization meets the requirements for approval of its request, issue a favorable determination letter.
+.06 If an organization submits a protest/appeal of a proposed adverse determination letter described in section 9.02 of this revenue procedure, EO Determinations will review the protest, and, if it determines that the organization satisfies the requirements for approval of its request, issue a favorable determination letter.
 If EO Determinations maintains its adverse position after reviewing the protest, it will forward the case file to the Independent Office of Appeals.
-If new information is raised in the protest, EO Determinations will follow the procedures described in section 9.08, which may require the issuance of a new proposed denial, prior to sending the case to the Independent Office of Appeals.
+If new information is raised in the protest, EO Determinations will follow the procedures described in section 9.08 of this revenue procedure, which may require the issuance of a new proposed denial, prior to sending the case to the Independent Office of Appeals.